jychen1111/jychen1111.github.io/_pages/home.md

 ### Topics
 Specifically, the research topics I am interested in include:
 - AIGC and media effects
-- The intersection of science, technology and sociopolitics
+- The intersection of technology and sociopolitics
 - Media psychology in human-machine interaction
-- Misinformation, disinformation and conspiracy theories
+- Misinformation, conspiracy theories and fact-checking

 ------